 They will see their brethren killed in the same way they were once killed.
 They will see the confusion, the lies, and all manner of Christian corruption.

-Many of us, like myself, go from being one who is influenced by the horsemen of this world to one who cries out to Jesus.
+Many of us go from being one who is influenced by the horsemen of this world to one who cries out to Jesus.
 Then, we begin to see things more clearly.
 Yet, while we are yet babes in Christ and lack love and wisdom, we can find ourselves on the other end of things.
 We then become horsemen ourselves in one regard or another.
 We repent again.
 We learn to wait on Jesus while being better stewards of what Jesus gives us to do.

 Jesus tells us, be patient, trust in me, “rest yet a little season.”
 It is not yet time to reap.
 The horsemen will continue killing until the purposes of God are fulfilled.

 Then comes the sixth seal – the reaping has begun.